Estuarine and Marine Research Group

 305/852-8012 - fax

-The Tavernier Science Center (TSC) was established in the Florida Keys in 1938, by National Audubon's first Director of Research, Robert Porter Allen.
+Audubon's Everglades Science Center at Tavernier (ESC) was established in the Florida Keys in 1938, by National Audubon's first Director of Research, Robert Porter Allen.
 Allen began a full-time study of the Roseate Spoonbill, living among them in a tent for weeks at a time.
-At the time, scientists would typically study birds’ eating habits by killing them an examining their stomach contents.
+At the time, scientists would typically study birds' eating habits by killing them an examining their stomach contents.
 However, the Spoonbill was so scarce by this time, Allen had to find another way to study them.
 His research changed how scientists studied birds and began 65 years of data investigating the spoonbill and its habitat.

 Dr. Jerry Lorenz continues the Roseate Spoonbill studies today, working with staff and volunteers to collect nesting information across Florida Bay.
 Data analyses show shifts in nesting distribution due to habitat destruction in the Keys.
 Recently nesting success has decreased and nest distributions have moved westward due to poorly timed water releases and high water conditions in the spoonbills' foraging habitats of the Everglades.
 Lorenz has demonstrated how spoonbills are sensitive to changes in the quantity and quality of their foraging habitat, and the "pinks" may soon be added as an "indicator species" to the Everglades Restoration Plan.